Jisi-A/CPT113-HACKATHON2/README.md

 Please note our game is a multiple-choice game with many interesting endings!
 You need to choose your choices carefully to unlock the TRUE ENDING.
 Good luck on your journey and enjoy our game!

-# 2. Features of your game
+# 2. Features the game
 There are numerous functionalities our game provides.

 ## (a)	Gameplay Mechanics